5. Gateway & Transports

 generates MCP tool definitions

 The component never sees the transport.
-The transport never sees the component.
-The gateway is the meeting point.
+The transport discovers runnables through the kernel’s schema API.

 class SplunkApp: